-- and extend public patronage to the arts by encouraging the development of minuscule art.
+- Extend public patronage to the arts by encouraging the development of minuscule art.

-Usually Royal Mail issues approximately eight sets of stamps on different themes each year.
-For the Millennium celebrations (1999-2001), however, a new set of stamps were issued each month.
+Usually Royal Mail issue approximately 13 sets of stamps on different themes each year.

 How topics for stamps are chosen

-Royal Mail researchers study anniversaries or events that will occur in five years time.
-They then work with the Royal Mail design department to come up with ten suitable subjects that have to be of national importance with a uniquely British aspect.
-The only real limitation on the design itself is that it must not depict any living person other than members of the Royal Family.
+Royal Mail researchers study anniversaries or events that will occur in five years’ time.
+They then work with the Royal Mail Design Department to come up with ten suitable subjects that have to be of national importance with a uniquely British aspect.
+You can also send in your requests for stamp issues to Royal Mail.

 Designing the Stamp

 Once the stamp design is finished a proof or ‘essay’ is printed.
 This shows what the finished stamp will look like at actual size.
 If necessary, changes to the design can be made at this stage.
-When the final essay has been approved by the Post Office and the Stamp Advisory Committee, it is shown to the Queen for approval.
+When the final essay has been approved by Royal Mail and the Stamp Advisory Committee, it is shown to the Queen for approval.
 Once given, printing can begin.

 Also of interest